 Some of the old favorites in Windows are getting a welcome makeover in Windows 7.
-Some have gotten minor touch ups and others have received a refreshing facelift.
-Wordpad and Paint now include the Scenic Ribbon, brings the familiarity of Office 2007 into Windows.
+Getting more than just a minor touch up, Wordpad and Paint now include the Scenic Ribbon, bringing the familiarity of 2007 Office system programs into Windows.
 The Ribbon makes it easier for you to find and use program features because these items are no longer hittden in menus.
-It also enables developers to customize this area for new Windows programs.
+It also helps developers customize this area for new Windows programs.

 Calculator

-Calculator has a new look and some features in Windows 7.
-Now you’ll find calculation history, unit conversion, and calculation templates.
-Controls are optimized for touch so you can easily touch the screen to complete quick calculations.
+Calculator has a new look and some brand-new features in Windows 7.
+You’ll find calculation history, unit conversion, and calculation templates, and controls are optimized for touch so you can easily touch the screen to complete quick calculations.